 The KHC archives include a substantial collection of Kemsing related artefacts and memorabilia which have been donated over a period of many years and are available to view.

-Some of the recent additions to our collection of Kemsing related artefacts: –
+Some of our collection of Kemsing related artefacts include: –

 - Two porcelain medallions to commemorate the millennium.